soffes/blog/published/2011-10-30-open-source-is-rewarding/open-source-is-rewarding.markdown

 ---
-title: Open Source is Rewarding
+tags:
+- development
-categories: development ios
+- ios
 ---

+# Open Source is Rewarding

 I released [SSToolkit](http://sstoolk.it) awhile ago.
 It's an open source library for doing common things in iOS.
 It's the overflow of stuff that I use on a daily basis.
 It's pretty much everything I've ever written that is iOS related that is reusable, open sourced, and released for free.